NinaMwangi/Databases_Formative/README.md

 10. Viewership Score
 11. as of (Date)

+After Normalising this is what the data looked like.
 ## Movies Table

 | movie_id | title                         | movie_type | netflix_exclusive | release_date |